frederic-perez/AmE-dictionary/data/dictionary.md

 __delight<sup>1</sup>__ _n_ :two::hammer:
 __delight<sup>2</sup>__ _v_ _It delighted me even though I expected it._
 __delimit__ _v_ Set, mark, or draw the boundaries of something. _Syn_ demarcate _This map that my mother drew delimits how far from home I am allowed to wander without an adult._
+__delirium tremens__ _n_ An acute, sometimes fatal episode of delirium usually caused by withdrawal or abstinence from alcohol following habitual excessive drinking.
+It also may occur during an episode of heavy alcohol consumption.
 __delisted__ _v_
 __deliver__ _v_ :five::hammer: _Al was a man who could deliver._ _Republicans apparently cannot deliver._ _There is a hundred grand if you can deliver._
 __deliverance__ _n_ :five::hammer: _Hope and deliverance._